abcdevops/blog/_posts/2016/jan/2016-01-29-amazon-opsworks.md

 ## What is OpsWorks?

-Cloud-based applications usually require a group of related resources – web servers, application servers, database servers, and so on – that must be created and managed collectively.
+Cloud-based applications usually require a group of related resources – web servers, application servers, database servers, and so on – that must be created and managed collectively.<!--more-->
  This collection of instances is called a stack.

 AWS OpsWorks provides a simple and straightforward way to create and manage stacks and their associated applications and resources.